 He will be interning with the Center For The Economics Of Human Development (CEHD), gaining skills on economics, research, and database management.

 In addition to being accepted into the OMAC Skillbridge Program, Staff Sergeant Quinn has been accepted to the University of Chicago's Graduate Student At-Large (GSAL) program and the Harris School of Public Polcy, and began taking courses in the Spring 2022 quarter.
+He is expected to graduate from the Harris School of Public Policy in 2024 and proceed onto his doctoral studies shortly after.

 First Lieutenant Nicolas Macius is an infantry officer in the United States Marine Corps.
 He has served for nearly four years, and is currently stationed in Camp Pendleton, CA. First Lieutenant Macius serves with 1st Battalion, 4th Marines and deployed with 1/4 on the 15th Marine Expeditionary Unit from 2020 - 2021.
 During his time with 1/4, he has led in various capacities: as a rifle platoon commander, company executive officer, and assistant operations officer.